-To manually cancel system warning messages, simultaneously press both ς and t on the tachometer.
+To manually cancel system warning messages, simultaneously press both $\triangle$ and $\nabla$ on the tachometer.
 This will disable the warning message temporarily.
-If the problem is not corrected in one minute (five minutes for low fuel), the warning will be displayed again.
+If the problem is not corrected in one minute, the warning will be displayed again.
 The operator can cancel as often as needed.